ShirishSaxena/Tesseract-Multi-Image-OCR/README.md

 Converts multiple images to .txt format using Tesseract v4.*

 ```
-$Set the location for tesseract inside .py
+Set the location for tesseract inside .py
-$Run the file inside the directory where all the images are.
+Run the file inside the directory where all the images are.
-$It will convert all to .txt format that will be created inside the same directory.
+It will convert all to .txt format that will be created inside the same directory.
 ```